zackmacharia/PaloAltoNetworks/Descriptors/README.md

 Virtual Environment (Optional but recommended) Requests Module - https://requests.readthedocs.io/en/master/user/install/#install

+## Usage Guidelines:
+Update the key.py file with your API key.
+If decide to store the key.py in a different directory from where the descriptors.py file is located make sure you make modifications to the code with the full path.

-## Example:
+## Example: Running the script
-Edit script by replacing the following:
-### descriptor.py
-host = 'fw_ip_address' to host = '192.168.0.1'
-### keys.py
-return 'YOUR_FIREWALL_API_KEY' to return 'fereig#ehraih=be3h8'

-CD to the directory where your script is located and run 'python descriptors.py'
+Change directory to where your script is located
+python descriptors.py -ip 192.168.0.1 --hour 2 -o my-file-output

 ## Output
-Check the "packet_descriptors.txt" file
+Check the "my-file-output" file